 Vividminds is a creative agency with an impressive client roster.
-It’s a full-service firm that does work for Toyota, the Cleveland Browns, DC Shoe Co., and many other high-profile charities and big-budget brands.
+It’s a full-service firm that does work for high-profile charities and big-budget brands, like Toyota.
 A one-man shop (with minimal overhead) they are not.

 Considering Vividminds’ elevated industry status, it’s safe to assume that: